 The study serves as a cautionary tale during a time where the country is in the throes of a public health emergency.
 It’s increasingly important for patients, who often don’t know about these increased risks, to advocate for themselves, and for doctors to use their awareness of these risks to find new ways to manage patient anxiety and pain.

 If you or someone you love is considering treatment for benzodiazepine or opioid addiction, Guardian IOP offers the support you need.
 Our program was designed by a team of professionals with years of experience in the field of substance abuse and mental health.
-For more information, contact at Guardian Recovery Specialist at (561) 274-6133.
+For more information, contact at Guardian Treatment Advisor at (888) 693-1894.